martin-wey/martin-wey.github.io/_pages/about.md

 order: 1
 title: About
 permalink: /
 subtitle: Ph.D.
-Candidate at <a href="https://diro.umontreal.ca/accueil/">DIRO, University of Montreal</a> and <a href="https://geodes.iro.umontreal.ca/">GEODES research lab</a>.
+Candidate at <a href="https://diro.umontreal.ca/accueil/">DIRO, University of Montreal</a> advised by <a href="https://diro.umontreal.ca/repertoire-departement/professeurs/professeur/in/in15076/sg/Houari%20Sahraoui/">Prof. Houari Sahraoui</a>.

 profile:
   align: right